vagelisp/Thessaloniki-WordPress-Meetup-Block-Theme/README.md

 ### Local development environment
 A local development environment is basically the installation of a web server on your computer, which you can use to easily create WordPress instances, and proceed with the development, execution, and testing of code.

-Although there are many alternatives for creating a local development environment, we recommend using [Laragon](https://laragon.org/) or [Local](https://localwp.com/)
+Although there are many alternatives for creating a local development environment, we recommend using [Laragon](https://laragon.org/) or [Local](https://localwp.com/).

+⚠ On Windows, the user name need to be set in latin characters.
+If not, the installation of Local will fail.

 ## Workshops Schedule
 The schedule for the workshops is as follows: